 In order to remove a scheduled maintenance, simply use the ‘Remove’ button next to it:

-Please note that removing a schedule maintenance, if your uptime monitor has already been placed under maintenance mode, will not put your monitor out of maintenance mode, not when you remove the schedule maintenance and not when the schedule maintenance would have ended (aka: your uptime monitor will remain under maintenance until you will manually end the maintenance mode).
+Please note that removing a schedule maintenance if your uptime monitor has already been placed under maintenance mode, will not put your monitor out of maintenance mode, not when you remove the schedule maintenance and not when the schedule maintenance would have ended (aka: your uptime monitor will remain under maintenance until you manually end the maintenance mode).

 Once a scheduled maintenance window has finished, it will be removed from your scheduled maintenances list.